 Secondary nesters will build their nest on top of the old nests left in the hole.
 Snags (standing dead trees) with natural cavities are important to secondary cavity nesters.
 Secondary cavity nesters are the birds that will use human-made birdhouses.

 Chickadees and nuthatch don’t have the powerhouse drilling bills of woodpeckers.
-But these little birds manage to drill their own nest cavities in the rotten wood of old trees.
+But these little birds drill their own nest cavities in the rotten wood of old trees.

 - Black-capped Chickadee